AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/segment-filter.md

 ---
 title: Recommended Data Dimensions for Segmentation and Filtering
 description: Learn about best practices for segmentation and filtering.
+exl-id: 66391bce-bdeb-4e9d-8089-1c796e00d91e
 ---
 # Segmentation and Filtering